 We are all loved, small as we are.
 That love comes unconditionally and generously from Source, God, the Mystery, the Creator, Universe, or whatever other word you have for that power you understand to be all around, out of sight.

-A short time ago, I was speaking with a group of people who are preparing to undertake a powerful spiritual journey that includes some physical challenge.
-They expressed feelings of discomfort or pressure about not being able to devote sufficient time to the tasks of preparation.
+A short time ago, I was speaking with a group of people who were preparing to undertake a Vision Quest, a powerful spiritual journey that includes some physical challenge.
+Some expressed feelings of discomfort or pressure because they had not been able to devote sufficient time to the tasks of preparation.
 They felt that they were letting themselves and their guides down by not being “on schedule”.

-Here are some ideas I offered to them, things that I think are applicable in the lives of many of us:
+Here are three ideas I offered, things that I think are applicable in the lives of many of us:

 For example, I may notice that when I turn my thoughts to a certain step or activity that I need to do, I find a way to distract myself and avoid it.
 Perhaps I am also aware that there is fear within me, and that I don’t want to face that fear.

 When I look for meaning, I ask myself questions about my perceptions.
 Am I in fact afraid?
 If so, of what?
 Am I afraid of losing myself in this process?
-Am I triggering from a memory or a negative belief about myself or the world?
+Am I triggering from a memory or a belief?